Can social capital be measured? Is any measurement valid?

 Conclusions about social capital measurement

 Social capital cannot be treated as a single variable or goal.
 Social capital is an umbrella concept that includes multiple dimensions with complex relationships.
 Therefore, there is no measure that can produce a meaningful number, or even a set of numbers.
-This means that quantitative methods of measuring social capital and inherently unsuitable in most contexts.
+This means that quantitative methods of measuring social capital are inherently unsuitable in most contexts.
 Qualitative methods (and potentially mixed methods) tend to create the best results since it allows for the understanding of complex processes and the emergence of a rich picture of the research context.

 Tristan Claridge has a passion for technology, innovation and teaching.
 He is an academic and entrepreneur, and he uses his cross-discipline knowledge and experience to solve problems and identify opportunities.
 He has bachelors and masters degrees from the University of Queensland in Australia.
 He has qualifications in environmental science, social theory, teaching and research, and business management.